allenuma/allenuma/README.md

 My journey has been driven by curiosity and the desire to understand complex systems—and build ones that move, adapt, and interact intelligently with the world.
 I believe that the future of robotics lies in systems that are both physically robust and intelligently adaptive.

-More than a career, Robotics for me is a medium to **merge physics, computation, and imagination** to address real world problems that matter.
+For me, robotics is more than a career — it’s a way to merge physics, computation, and imagination to tackle real-world problems that matter